outcomesinsights/generalized_data_model/README.md

 ## [information_periods](#information_periods)

-- Captures periods for which information in each table is relevant
+- Captures periods for which information in each table is relevant for each person
 - Could include enrollment types (e.g., Part A, Part B, HMO) or just "observable" (as with up-to-standard data in CPRD)
-- One row per patient per enrollment type per table
+- One row per patient per enrollment/information period type

 column                      | type   | description                                                                                                                                  | foreign key          | required
 --------------------------- | ------ | -------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------| --------